Waldemar Klingelhöfer

-Waldemar Klingelhöfer (4 April 1900 — 18 January 1977) was an SS-Sturmbannführer and convicted war criminal.
+Waldemar Karl Julius Nikolai Klingelhöfer (4 April 1900 — 18 January 1977) was an SS-Sturmbannführer and convicted war criminal.

 Early life

 Klingelhöfer was born in Moscow as the son of a funeral director of German origins.
 Waldemar Klingelhöfer attended school in Kassel, served in the German army from June–December 1918 and after the war studied music and voice.
 He gave concerts throughout Germany and later received a State's Certificate as a voice teacher.
 In 1935, he became an opera singer.

 Nazi career

 In the 1920s, Klingelhöfer joined the Freikorps Roßbach, a Freikorps organised by Gerhard Roßbach.
 In 1937, he took over the Department of Culture, a branch of the Security Service (Sicherheitsdienst, or SD), office SD III-C in Kassel.
 In 1941, he was assigned to Einsatzgruppe B as a Russian interpreter.
 This Einsatzgruppe—already by November 1941, according to its own Status Report No. 133—had killed 45,467 persons.

 By 26 October, Vorkommando Moscow—a part of Einsatzgruppe B—and the group staff had executed 2,457 persons, including 572 people killed between 28 September and 26 October 1941, while Klingelhöfer was in command.
 Klingelhöfer witnessed executions and carried out others.
 For example, he shot 30 Jews who had left a ghetto without permission.
 Klingelhöfer later claimed he did this on the orders of Arthur Nebe to make an example out of the victims, then contradicted himself by saying that three women had contacted some partisans, then returned to the town and spoke with the Jews.
 This, according to Klingelhöfer, made the Jews partisans and therefore subject to being shot.
 The three women Klingelhöfer also shot, but—unlike the Jews—he blindfolded them and buried them in a separate grave.